How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

 A pest control company can optionally apply for certifications from trade organizations like QualityPro in order to back up its standards and methods.
 One particular certification is the GreenPro Service Certification, which is granted to any company that can demonstrate that its methods are more environmentally friendly.
-A company that receives this certification also needs to maintain certain employee training standards.
+Companies that receive this certification also need to maintain certain employee training standards.

-Pest control companies can also belong to professional organizations.
-Companies can obtain membership in the National Pest Management Association (NPMA), or state-level organizations.
-NPMA membership provides companies with access to resources, education, and a network of other pest professionals.
-While not mandatory, membership in professional organizations helps back up a company's reputability.
+Pest control companies can also belong to certain professional organizations.
+While not required, membership in organizations such as the National Pest Management Association (NPMA) or state-level organizations help demonstrate a company's reputability.
+Organizations like the NPMA provide access to education, resources, and a network of other professionals with whom to compare best practices.

 Professional Experience and Specialties